Course Grading Scheme

 Hiding Grade Totals

-If you post your grades but don’t rely on Canvas to calculate them, or if you want your students to calculate their grades on their own, you can turn off both the Assignment Group totals and the grade Total.
+If you post your grades but don’t rely on Canvas to calculate them or want your students to calculate their grades independently, you can turn off both the Assignment Group totals and the grade Total.
 Students will see each score for their assignment, but Canvas will not display any calculations.
 This is particularly handy throughout the semester if their scores won’t be completely accurate until the end.
-Under More Options, under course Settings, you can also hide the grade distribution to prevent students from seeing the averages.
+Under More Options, you can hide the grade distribution under course Settings to prevent students from seeing the averages.

 Mute Assignments